eyalmutzary/3DCube/README.md

 # Usage
 Feel free to explore the code, modify the cube's appearance, or integrate it into your projects to understand the mechanics of 3D rotations and pixel rendering.

-# Acknowledgments
-This project was inspired by a passion for both programming and mathematics.
-It serves as an educational tool and a testament to what can be achieved through creative coding.

 # Contact
 If you have any questions, suggestions, or issues, please feel free to contact me at eyalmu1@gmail.com.